Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Brix" came to DunRoamin' on October 1, 2024, from Good Corner where he was an owned cat.
-Apparently healthy previously, approximately one week earlier he began to be unable to walk and he stopped eating.
-His owner was unable to undertake medical care for him, so he came to us as a last resort.
+Brix came to DunRoamin' on October 1, 2024, from Good Corner where he was an owned cat.
+Apparently previously healthy, approximately one week earlier he had begun to be unable to walk and he stopped eating.
+His owner was unable to undertake the costs of medical care for him, so he came to us as a last resort for life.

 Brix was born about October 3, 2021.
 Examination by his vet revealed that he was displaying neurological symptoms, was blind, he had lockjaw, was "knuckling" with his paws and was therefore unable to walk.